ragardner/tksheet/DOCUMENTATION.md

 - Key **`["deleted"]["options"]`** if any rows or columns have been deleted by the inbuilt popup menu delete rows/columns or by undoing a paste which added rows/columns then this will be a `dict`.
 This `dict` serves as storage for the `Sheet()`s options such as highlights, formatting, alignments, dropdown boxes, checkboxes etc. and is more for intenal use than anything else.
 - Key **`["deleted"]["old_displayed_columns"]`**  if any columns have been deleted by the inbuilt popup menu delete columns or by undoing a paste which added columns then this will be a `list`.
 This `list` stores the displayed columns (the columns that are showing when others are hidden) immediately prior to the change.
 It is more for internal use than anything else.
 - Key **`["deleted"]["old_displayed_rows"]`**  if any rows have been deleted by the inbuilt popup menu delete rows or by undoing a paste which added rows then this will be a `list`.
 This `list` stores the displayed rows (the rows that are showing when others are hidden) immediately prior to the change.
 It is more for internal use than anything else.
-- Key **`["selection_boxes"]`** the value of this is for selection boxes relevant to the event, the nature of the stored selection boxes will vary depending on the event.
-Below is an explanation:
+- Key **`["selection_boxes"]`** the value of this is all selection boxes on the sheet in the form of a `dict` as shown below:
+    - For every event except `"select"` events the selection boxes are those immediately prior to the modification, for `"select"` events they are the current selection boxes.
-    - No matter the event the layout is always: `"selection_boxes": {(start row, start column, up to but not including end row, up to but not including end column): selection box type}`
+    - The layout is always: `"selection_boxes": {(start row, start column, up to but not including row, up to but not including column): selection box type}`.
         - The row/column indexes are `int`s and the selection box type is a `str` either `"cells"`, `"rows"` or `"columns"`.
-    - The `dict` will be empty if there are no relevant selection boxes.
+    - The `dict` will be empty if there is nothing selected.
-    - `"select"` events have the box that was last selected.
-    - `"deselect"` events have all the boxes that were deselected.
-    - Cut, paste, delete events have the boxes that were cut, pasted into and deleted.
-    - For moving, adding and deleting rows/columns and also cell editing events such as with the inbuilt text editor the selection boxes are every existing box immediately prior to the event.
 - Key **`["selected"]`** the value of this when there is something selected on the sheet is a `namedtuple` which contains the values: `(row: int, column: int, type_: str (either "cell", "row" or "column"), tags: tuple)`
     - The `tags` in this `namedtuple` are the tags of the rectangle on the canvas.
 They are the following:
         - Index `[0]` - `"selected"`.